 This is exactly the kind of moment we were built for.
 We are a Vancouver-based creative platform that works across cultures and communities.
 We have the creators, the cultural fluency, and the media infrastructure to help our partners make the most of this extraordinary window.

-If you're thinking about 2026 and what it means for your brand or creative project — we'd love to talk.
+If you are thinking about 2026 and what it means for your brand or creative project — we would love to talk.